-E McNeill, the developer behind VR strategy games Darknet (2015), Tactera (2016), and Astraeus (2018), is launching a new VR title soon that aims to bring a strategic bend to the melee combat genre.
-The game’s crowdfunding campaign, which has managed to sail past its goal over the last week, is coming to a close tomorrow.
+E McNeill, the developer behind VR strategy games Darknet (2015), Tactera (2016), and Astraeus (2018), is launching a new VR title next month called Ironlights which aims to bring a strategic bend to the melee combat genre.

-The original article announcing the game and Kickstarter continues below.
+The original article announcing the Kickstarter follow below:

 Original Article (January 15th, 2020): Called Ironlights, the still in-development game is setting itself apart from other physics-based melee titles by offering up a dynamic ‘back-and-forth’ combat scheme, which is designed to further eliminate careless controller waggling by way of a novel turn-based combat system.
 During a turn, only the attacker can land strikes while the defender must do their best to dodge or parry the incoming blows.